jesco00s/open-envelope/README.md

 ## TODO:
+- Ability to add amount to desired
+- Ability to sum up the amout of the desired items
 - Button to delete all the transactions in the list
 - Ability to set date in the UI
 - New Envelope for Groceries